 The LINX Reflux Management System is based on the premise that a device placed around the LES can assist, or augment, an incompetent LES to maintain a closed position when challenged by gastric reflux.
 The LINX System is indicated for patients diagnosed with GERD as defined by abnormal pH testing, and who continue to have chronic GERD symptoms despite medical therapy for the treatment of reflux.

 The LINX System is not intended for use in patients with suspected or known allergies to metals such as iron, nickel, titanium, or stainless steel.
-After implantation, patients are ineligible to undergo magnetic resonance imaging because of the material in the implant.
+The immediate post-approval version of the LINX device was only compatible with a magnetic resonance imaging device (MRI) up to 0.7T (Tesla).
+In June of 2015, the FDA approved the next generation of the device compatible and safe with an MRI up to 1.5 Tesla.
 The LINX System is contraindicated in patients receiving electrical implants such as defibrillators or pacemakers or undergoing insertion of metallic implants in the abdomen.
-The LINX device is currently not recommended in patients with a hiatal hernia greater than 3-cm.

 Development of the LINX device began in 2002.
-Animal testing of the current device began in 2005.1 An FDA approved Investigational Device Exemption (IDE) feasibility trial (#G060172) enrolled 44 patients at 4 sites in the US and Europe in 2007-2008.
+Animal testing of the current device began in 2005 .
+An FDA approved Investigational Device Exemption (IDE) feasibility trial (#G060172) enrolled 44 patients at 4 sites in the US and Europe in 2007-2008.
 A 100 patient pivotal trial was subsequently performed at 14 US and European sites.
 Enrollment occurred throughout 2008-2009.
 Through 2011, 2-year follow-up on the pivotal trial was available.
-An FDA expert panel considered the clinical data from these 2 trials in January 2012, and pre-market approval (PMA #P100049) was granted in March 2012.2 The LINX system is labeled for use in GERD patients with abnormal pH testing who continue to have chronic symptoms despite anti-reflux therapy.
-The worldwide clinical experience is 497 magnetic implants with a median implant duration of 2.9 years (feasibility trial, pivotal trial, and commercial registries in the United States and Europe combined).
+An FDA expert panel considered the clinical data from these 2 trials in January 2012, and pre-market approval (PMA #P100049) was granted in March 2012 .

 1. Technology Significance

 Gastroesophageal reflux disease (GERD) is the most prevalent gastrointestinal disease in the United States.
-It is also one of the most important in terms of its chronicity, overall cost, adverse impact on quality of life, and potential for complications, such as Barrett’s esophagus and esophageal adenocarcinoma.3
+It is also one of the most important in terms of its chronicity, overall cost, adverse impact on quality of life, and potential for complications, such as Barrett’s esophagus and esophageal adenocarcinoma .

-Current estimates suggest that GERD affects around 10–20% of adults in Western countries on a daily or weekly basis.4 Up to 50% of patients with GERD may require chronic pharmacologic therapy.5 Long term GERD pharmacotherapy is exceedingly expensive with an estimated annual cost in the US of $11 billion.6 The most powerful and commonly prescribed acid suppression medications are proton pump inhibitors (PPIs).
-PPIs have been linked via retrospective studies to increased risk of enteric infections including Clostridium difficile-associated diarrhea, community-acquired pneumonia, bone fracture, nutritional deficiencies, and interference with metabolism of antiplatelet agents.7 It is estimated that as many as 40% of patients with GERD fail to respond symptomatically to aggressive acid suppression therapy.8,9,10 As a result, 20-40% of patients are dissatisfied with medical GERD treatment and see no viable alternative to more medications and persistent symptoms.11
+Current estimates suggest that GERD affects around 10–20% of adults in Western countries on a daily or weekly basis .
+Up to 50% of patients with GERD may require chronic pharmacologic therapy .
+Long term GERD pharmacotherapy is exceedingly expensive with an estimated annual cost in the US of $11 billion .
+The most powerful and commonly prescribed acid suppression medications are proton pump inhibitors (PPIs).
+PPIs have been linked via retrospective studies to increased risk of enteric infections including Clostridium difficile-associated diarrhea, community-acquired pneumonia, bone fracture, nutritional deficiencies, and interference with metabolism of antiplatelet agents .
+It is estimated that as many as 40% of patients with GERD fail to respond symptomatically to aggressive acid suppression therapy [8,9,10].
+As a result, 20-40% of patients are dissatisfied with medical GERD treatment and see no viable alternative to more medications and persistent symptoms .

 Patients with GERD who have persistent symptoms on medical therapy who aren’t willing to consider traditional antireflux surgery (or are not referred to a surgeon to be considered) fall into what is known as the GERD treatment gap.
 The LINX system may be an attractive alternative to chronic medical therapy for GERD patients who are hesitant to undergo Nissen fundoplication.
-Following fundoplication, some patients describe difficulty belching and symptoms of bloating.13,14 Data from the premarket trial suggests that following the LINX procedure; most patients maintain their ability to belch and frequent/continuous bloating was reported at a low rate (5% of patients 12 months following LINX implantation described frequent or continuous bloating compared to 40% at baseline).15 Comparative outcomes data between fundoplication and the LINX procedure are needed.
+Following fundoplication, some patients describe difficulty belching and symptoms of bloating [13,14].
+Data from the premarket trial suggests that following the LINX procedure; most patients maintain their ability to belch and frequent/continuous bloating was reported at a low rate (5% of patients 12 months following LINX implantation described frequent or continuous bloating compared to 40% at baseline) .

 2. Current Clinical Practice and Alternatives